 The free certificate issued by Let’s encrypt lasts 3 months after which it must be renewed, before the deadline.
-Through its powerful operating system, Synology Nas integrates this “process” and makes it automatic and very easy to manage.
-If you have a domain and use it for web hosting or simply to access your Synology Nas, it is possible to renew the certificate following the images in this guide that I have carefully prepared for you.
-I will now explain to you step by step what needs to be done.
+Through its powerful operating system, Synology NAS integrates this “process” and makes it automatic and very easy to manage.
+If you have a domain and use it for web hosting or simply to access your Synology NAS, it is possible to renew the certificate following the steps in this guide that I have carefully prepared for you.

-Step 1: Log into your Synology Nas using your root credentials.
-Go to Control Panel / Security / Certificate.
-Right click on the domain you want to renew.
+Log into your Synology NAS.
+Go to Control Panel / Security / Certificate tab.
+Right mouse click on the domain you want to renew.
 Click “Renew Certificate“.
 Follow the instructions in the image below.

 After you click Renew Certificate at STEP 3, a new pop up window with the following message will open:

 The system will start renewing this certificate automatically.
 Please make sure that the network environment has been set up properly.